Summa contra Gentiles

 The Summa contra Gentiles (Note: lit.
 'Summary against the unbelievers'; also known as Liber de veritate catholicae fidei contra errores infidelium (lit.
 Book on the truth of the Catholic faith against the errors of the unbelievers)) is one of the best-known treatises by Thomas Aquinas, written as four books between 1259 and 1265.

 Whereas the Summa Theologiæ was written to explain the Christian faith to theology students, the Summa contra Gentiles is more apologetic in tone.
-While the last book deals with topics of revealed theology such as trinity, incarnation, and the sacraments, the first three books limit themselves to natural theology: Arguments on the basis of reason, Thomas believes, will be understood also by those who do not believe in Christian revelation.
+While the last of the four books (parts) of the S.C.G. deals with topics of revealed theology such as trinity, incarnation, and the sacraments, the first three books limit themselves to natural theology: arguments on the basis of reason, Thomas believes, will be understood also by those who do not believe in Christian revelation.

 Title

 The conventional title Summa contra Gentiles, found in some of the earliest manuscripts, is sometimes given in the variant Summa contra Gentes.
 The title is taken from chapter I.2, where Thomas states his intention as the work's author:

 I have set myself the task of making known, as far as my limited powers will allow, the truth that the Catholic faith professes, and of setting aside the errors that are opposed to it.
 To use the words of Hilary: 'I am aware that I owe this to God as the chief duty of my life, that my every word and sense may speak of Him' (De Trinitate I, 37).

 A longer title is also given as Tractatus de fide catholica, contra errores infidelium, meaning "Tractate on the universal faith, against the errors of the pagans".